Making The Best Out Of Life and How To Make Your Life Meaningful?

 Eat, Pray, Love by Elizabeth Gilbert

 I know you’ve heard about this one, but there’s a reason everyone was talking about it years ago.
 It’s a story about the journey to finding true love – the love for yourself.
-It’s honestly my favourite book, and I’ve read it probably 10 times.
-Finding meaning in life is something different to all of us.
+It’s honestly my favorite book, and I’ve read it probably 10 times.
+Finding meaning in life is something different for all of us.
 This is one side of the story.

 Quotes by the book: